5 things expats experience when taking a trip back ‘home’

 This is not a holiday.
 Sure, you’re not working, but you’re not visiting an exciting new place either.

 You’re possibly experiencing A LOT of pressure from all the commitments you have.
-So make sure you have some quiet time, too — especially if you’ve gotten used to living alone and suddenly are surrounded by people 24/7.
+So make sure you have some quiet time, too — especially if you’ve gotten used to living alone and are suddenly surrounded by people 24/7.

 4. Life at ‘home’ goes on, with or without you